ancestral/Wesnoth-Bestiary/README.md

 ## Features
 * Rich, visual layout with unit portraits and icons
 * Navigable unit trees
-* Various stats for each unit, including sortablke terrain and resistance statistics
+* Various stats for each unit, including sortable tabular data for terrain and resistance statistics
 * Dynamic AJAX loading and clean URLs
 * Automatic site generator for external server deployment

+## Work To Do
+* Build against trunk again (or just wait for 1.12 stable)
+* Display spinner animation while portraits are loading
+* Write code to build unit trees
+* Wire it to read existing eras and add-ons

 ## Where can I learn more?
 Visit the Wesnoth forums, at:
 http://r.wesnoth.org/t29138

 ## Changelog
+Version 0.5.2 (11)
+4 November 2014

+* Updated Readme file.

-Version 0.5 (10)
+Version 0.5.1 (10)
 15 June 2014

 * Re-numbered versions historically.
 Numebring is now in the format “major.minor (build)”.